Frederick Knott: Life and career

 Knott was born in Hankou, China, the son of English missionaries, Margaret Caroline (née Paull) and Cyril Wakefield Knott.
 He became interested in theatre after watching performances of Gilbert and Sullivan works held by the Hankow Operatic Society.
 Descended from a line of Lancashire mill-owners, Knott came from a wealthy enough background to be sent back to England to be schooled privately, and from 1926 he was educated at Sidcot School and then, from 1929, at Oundle School in Northamptonshire.

 In 1934, Knott went up to Downing College, Cambridge, to read law.
 An exceptional tennis player (a profession he gave the central character in Dial M for Murder), he became a Blue, and in 1937 was a member of the Oxford-Cambridge tennis team that played the Harvard-Yale squad at Newport.
 He graduated in 1938 with a third-class degree in law, but the outbreak of the Second World War prevented his competing at Wimbledon.

-He served in the British Army Artillery as a signals instructor from 1939 to 1946, rising to the rank of major, and eventually moved to the United States.
-He met Ann Hillary in 1952 and married her in 1953; they lived in New York for many years.
+He served in the British Army Artillery as a signals instructor from 1939 to 1946, rising to the rank of major.

+Knott first conceived of Dial M for Murder in October 1949 as a half-hour television drama, but the production company, Parthian Productions, went bankrupt.
+He then spent eighteen months turning his idea into a stage play.
+Completed in April 1951, Knott's agent spent the remainder of 1951 trying to interest a London theatrical manager in producing it, but there were no takers.
+In the meantime, Knott was offered the opportunity to write the screenplay to The Last Page, based on a play by James Hadley Chase.
+The film starred George Brent, Marguerite Chapman, and Diana Dors, and was released in the U.S. as Man Bait.

+In January 1952, Knott submitted Dial M to the BBC at a friend's suggestion.
+A ninety-minute version of the play was broadcast live on BBC's Sunday Night Theatre on Sunday, March 23, 1952, and again on Thursday, March 27, 1952.
+When there was still no interest in a stage production, Knott sold the screen rights to Alexander Korda for only £1,000.
+One month later, producer James P. Sherwood's planned June production at London's Westminster Theatre fell through, due to the star's illness, and he approached Knott's agent about producing Dial M for Murder in its place.